Creator of unique, hand stitched, textile art...

 Touchable Textile Art: When was the last time you wanted to touch a painting or photograph?
 Did you have an urge to run your hand over the artwork and feel the texture?
 With textile artwork, much like sculpture and woodcarvings, this is one of the first reactions clients have to my artwork.
 They want to feel the texture of the hand stitching, feel the fabric, get closer to the piece.
 Viewers are naturally drawn into textile art and it is a great addition to any art collection.

-The image shown above is a detail shot of Contaminated Water #7: Lily Pads completed in 2013.
-A complete write up about this work, as well as several other new pieces, can be seen on the Textile Wall Art section under the page Contaminated Water Series.
+The image shown above is a detail shot of Stepping Stones completed in February 2014.
+A complete write up about this work, as well as several other new pieces, can be seen on the Textile Wall Art section under the page Textile Gallery.
 As a textile artist, new and exciting experiments are always in process.
 Be sure to check back often for updates on what is happening in my art quilt studio.

 My full exhibition and publication history can be found on the Credentials page.
 To see individual artworks' exhibition and publication histories, be sure to check out the Recent Exhibition page.The Links page will take you to find selected other artists' web sites, art galleries, and museums.

 My studio is focused on creating textile artworks in the art quilt genre.
 Each piece is designed, constructed, hand quilted, and bound by me, Jean M. Judd, a studio art quilter and textile artist.
 I do not hire out these aspects of my work.
 My hand is what makes them truly unique from other textile artworks.